 Buckeye Hot Spring is located North of Bridgeport near Twin Lakes Resort.
-This wonderful hot springs pool is on the bank of Buckeye Creek separated from the creek by a rock dam.
+This incredible hot springs pool is on the bank of Buckeye Creek, separated from the creek by a rock dam.
 Hot mineral water flows over a cliff and drops into the pool.

-This hot spring is on federal land and clothing is optional.
+This hot spring is on federal land, and clothing is optional.
 Don’t be surprised to see skinny dippers at Buckeye Hot Spring.
-There are several pools each with its own temperature, but none is too hot.
+There are several pools, each with its temperature, but none is too hot.
 The trail down Buckeye Hot Spring is steep and slippery, but the effort is well worth it.

 Crab Cooker Hot Springs

-Mono Hots Springs is located in the Sierra National Forest, northeast of Fresno.
+Mono Hot Springs is located in the Sierra National Forest, northeast of Fresno.
 Natural Hot Springs dot the area.
 The two most popular places to soak Old Pedro and Iodine Spring are within an easy walk of the resort.
-These concrete line pools average about 100 degrees Fahrenheit year round.
+These concrete line pools average about 100 degrees Fahrenheit year-round.

 Mercey Hot Springs has been in operation since the 1930s.
-Tucked away in the rolling hills of Fresno County this historic resort offers a chance to soak in tubs filled with natural mineral water.
+Tucked away in the rolling hills of Fresno County, this historic resort offers a chance to soak in tubs filled with natural mineral water.
 Day passes are available for a quick soak.
-For longer visits, guests can rent a cabin or stay at the campground.
+For more extended visits, guests can rent a cabin or stay at the campground.
 RV and tent camping are allowed.

 Southern California Natural Hot Springs